alecthomas/kong/README.md

 `placeholder:"X"`      | Placeholder text.
 `default:"X"`          | Default value.
 `default:"1"`          | On a command, make it the default.
-`short:"X"`            | Short name, if flag.
+`default:"withargs"`   | On a command, make it the default and allow args/flags from that command `short:"X"`            | Short name, if flag.
 `aliases:"X,Y"`        | One or more aliases (for cmd).
 `required:""`          | If present, flag/arg is required.